 So, if it's your business model to be open from 1 a.m. to 5 a.m. on Wednesday, Thursday, Friday and Saturday, the state does not object.
 The hours that you're open must be posted at the main entrance to your building, accessible to the public.
+Hours of operation must be shown for all 7 days of the week so you cannot have a sign that just has Monday through Saturday listed.
 If you have a gate around the outside of your lot, then be sure to post the hours there so people will know your hours when they are trying to access your building after hours.